Help & Guides

 Datadog Connected

 Credentials survive restarts.
-If you signed in with GitHub, your credentials are encrypted and stored in the database - they persist across devices and deploys.
-If you use an access code, credentials are saved in your browser's localStorage and automatically restored if the backend restarts.
+Your tool credentials are encrypted and stored in the database - they persist across devices and deploys.

 Disconnecting a Tool